According to a recent Hubspot analysis, "...more than 76% of businesses plan to invest in text message marketing in the next year."

 Personalization tags allow you to automatically insert customer information like "first name" into every message.
 This makes each text message unique and personalized to the recipient, even if you’re sending hundreds of messages.

-Here’s an example of a MessageDesk MMS marketing message that utilizes personalization tags:
+Here’s an example of a MessageDesk automated car dealership text message that utilizes personalization tags:

 Email is tried and true conversational messaging technology.
 It’s actually the most widely adopted communication channel in the world next to SMS.